kolganovaanna/GA3/README.md

 tail -n 1 printline.sh | head -1
 ```

 **Note**: thank you for specifying the commands you want us to use.
-I've seen 'sed' used for that but I don't have any experience with it.
-This is a webpage that explains how to do the same with 'sed' that I came across: <https://www.geeksforgeeks.org/linux-unix/write-bash-script-print-particular-line-file/>.
-I also want to refer to the sources that helped me make the head and line combination, too, : <https://stackoverflow.com/questions/64376028/displaying-selected-lines-using-head-and-tail-command> and <https://www.youtube.com/watch?v=4BwcFWhqlA8>.
+I want to share this link that has a nice (in my opinion) explanation on how to do the same but using 'sed': <https://www.geeksforgeeks.org/linux-unix/write-bash-script-print-particular-line-file/>.
+I also want to refer to the sources that helped me with the head and line combinations : <https://stackoverflow.com/questions/64376028/displaying-selected-lines-using-head-and-tail-command> and <https://www.youtube.com/watch?v=4BwcFWhqlA8>.